Category Archives: Niger–Congo

 KiswahiliEnglish

 Wana chakula.
-He doesn’t have spears.
+You don’t have nails.

 Hawana wanafunzi.
-You don’t have nails.
+I don’t have food.

 Huna misumari.
 They don’t have students.

 Hana mikuki.
-We don’t have fruit.
+They have food.

 Sina chakula.
-They have food.
+He doesn’t have spears.

 ->Click here to check your answers!<-